-If you are eligible, you will receive a Student Start-up Scholarship with your first student payment after 24 February.
+If you are eligible, you will automatically receive a Student Start-up Scholarship with your next student payment from 24 February.

 You need to receive at least $1 of your student payment in the relevant fortnight to qualify for the scholarship payment.